TorbenRahbekKoch/wikidata/Wikidata Json Format.md

 [Wikimedia language code (P424)](https://www.wikidata.org/wiki/Property:P424).

-For some reason, though, links to languages in labels, aliases, descriptions etc. are never done with the Qxxxx item identifier but always with the two letter language code.
+For some reason, though, links to languages in labels, aliases, descriptions etc. are never done with the Qxxxx item identifier but always with Wikimedia language code.

 ## ``labels``